Python Tutorial - Master Python Programming For Beginners from Scratch

 x, y

-The expression assigns the elements of the tuple on the right side (1, 2) to each variable on the left side (x, y) based on the relative position of each element.
+The expression assigns the tuple elements on the right side (1, 2) to each variable on the left side (x, y) based on the relative position of each element.

 See another example: